Employees of color rated their CEOs. These are the top 10 for large companies

 - Chris Caldwell, Concentrix

-This is the third year that Comparably gathered anonymous feedback from non-white employees from 60,000 American companies of all sizes.
+This is the third year that Comparably gathered anonymous feedback from nonwhite employees from 60,000 American companies of all sizes.
 Employees were asked how their CEO would rate as well as to measure other culture factors like trust in their employer.

 Among the findings:

-- Satya Nadella is the first CEO of color to rank No. 1 among large companies over the last three years.
+- Satya Nadella is the first CEO of color to rank No. 1 among large companies over the past three years.

 - This year’s top three CEOs are all immigrants.
 Nadella and Pichai were born in India, and Shmunis hails from Ukraine.